-Any messages taken via the office will be forwarded to staff with preferences for e-mail or iChat.
-It is expected that staff use iChat regularly to communicate attendance with the office.
+Any messages taken via the office will be forwarded to staff with preferences for e-mail.

 Classroom Organization/Cleanliness Protocol

 Students are responsible for keeping the classroom and their individual work place clean and tidy.
 A recommended breakdown of expectations by grade will be given to teachers and accessible on google docs through the school mail.
 Along with teacher expectations to teach and enforce student organization, these specific expectations are to be followed: